hyperledger-archives/sawtooth-core/docs/source/_templates/sdk_TP_tutorial.rst

     The SDK contains a fully-implemented version of tic-tac-toe.
 This tutorial is meant to demonstrate the relevant concepts, rather than to create a complete implementation.
-See the SDK_ for full implemenations in multiple languages.
+See the SDK_ for full implementations in multiple languages.

 .. _SDK: https://github.com/hyperledger/sawtooth-core/tree/master/sdk/examples